-“National Fossil Day is a celebration of the world's fossil heritage, from the smallest microfossils to the largest of the dinosaurs, highlighting scientific achievements in the field of paleontology that has allowed us to piece together a dynamic and ever-changing community of life on Earth through time”, said Josh Mathews, Director of Paleontology.
+“National Fossil Day is a celebration of the world’s fossil heritage, from the smallest microfossils to the largest of the dinosaurs, highlighting scientific achievements in the field of paleontology that have allowed us to piece together a dynamic and ever-changing community of life on Earth through time,” said Josh Mathews, Director of Paleontology.

 Special Opportunity: Guests can experience a special sneak peek into our collections and the Jay and Barbara Paleo Laboratory with paleontologists to see the behind-the-scenes action of fossil care through Paleo Lab Tours.

 ‘An incredible fossil collection that is rarely seen by the general public’

 “Burpee Museum has an incredible fossil collection that is rarely seen by the general public.
 National Fossil Day gives us the opportunity to bring some of these fossils, including Jane’s real skull, to show kids and families specimens that don’t make it onto the exhibit floor, that however, play an important role in the scientific community”, said Josh Mathews.

 National Fossil Day was established by the National Park Service, museums, science institutions, and organizations around the country to dedicate a day to highlight fossils through educational events and to show the importance of preserving fossil resources for future generations.

 To learn more information and to sign up for tours and workshops, visit: